jltsiren/pggname/README.md

 * S-line for the node without optional fields.
 * L-lines for all canonical edges, without the overlap field or optional fields, in sorted order.

+The canonical GFA representation of the graph does not include any other information, such as header lines, paths, or walks.

 An edge is canonical, if the source id is smaller than the destination id.
 A self-loop is canonical, if at least one of the nodes is in forward orientation.